julzaza/wildwitchherbs/_posts/2026-01-21-flower-essences-for-emotional-healing.md

 This makes them ideal allies for moments of emotional rupture — when something must pass, not be fought.

-Flowers were chosen because they:

-- Do not stimulate
-- Do not sedate
-- Do not overwhelm the system

 Flower essences do not dominate the body.
 They signal safety rather than demand change.
 They **remind it of balance**.